 \subsection{Overview}

 Given free-form questions $Q$ and images $I$, our proposed PTGRN model learns to predict the answers $y$ and their corresponding explainable attention maps.
-We first generate the structure layout given the input question $Q$ by parsing it into a tree structure using an off-the-shelf universal Stanford Parser~\cite{dep}.
-To reduce the computational complexity, we prune the leaf nodes that are not nouns.
-Then, we perform VQA on it.
+We first generate the tree-structured layout by parsing the input question $Q$ into a parse tree with an off-the-shelf universal Stanford Parser~\cite{dep}.
+We prune leaf nodes that are not nouns to reduce computational complexity.

-We denote the tree-structured layout as a 3-tuple $G=(u,X,E)$, where $u=(v,q)$ contains the spatial feature $v$ and question encoding $q$, which are global attributes for all nodes; $X=\{(w_i,att_i,h_i)\}_{i=1:N^x}$ is the set of nodes in the parsed tree, where $N^x$ is the number of nodes in the parse tree.
-Each node associates with words $w_i$ in the origin question $Q$ and will update its attended map $att_i$ and hidden vector $h_i$ during bottom-up inference. $E=\{e_{i,j}\}_{i,j=1:N^x}$ is the set of edges in the parsed tree, and $e_{i,j}$ represents the edge type between head node $j$ and its dependent node $i$ in the dependency parse tree.
+We denote the tree-structured layout as a 3-tuple $G=(u,X,E)$, and $u=(v,q)$ represents the global attributes that contain the image feature $v$ and the question encoding $q$. $X=\{w_i\}_{i=1:N}$ represents the nodes in the parsed tree, and $N$ is the number of nodes.
+Each node is associated with word encoding $w_i$ in the origin question $Q$. $E=\{e_{i,j}\}_{i,j=1:N}$ represents the set of edges in the parsed tree, and $e_{i,j}$ denotes the edge type between head node $j$ and its dependent node $i$ in the dependency parse tree.

-Specifically, the spatial feature $v$ is extracted from each image via any convolutional neural network pretrained on ImageNet (\eg conv5 features from ResNet-152~\cite{DBLP:conf/cvpr/HeZRS16} or conv4 features from ResNet-101~\cite{DBLP:conf/cvpr/HeZRS16}).
-The word embedding vector $w$ is obtained with a Bi-GRU~\cite{gru}.
-Each word in the question is first embedded as a $200$-dimensional vector, and then the words are feed into a bidirectional GRU.
-The final word embedding $w$ is the hidden vector of the Bi-GRU at its corresponding position, and the hidden vector at the end of the question is extracted as question encoding $q$.
+We then perform bottom-up visual question reasoning on the parse tree.
+Specifically, the image feature $v$ is extracted from each image via any CNN pretrained on ImageNet (\eg, conv5 features from ResNet-152~\cite{DBLP:conf/cvpr/HeZRS16} or conv4 features from ResNet-101~\cite{DBLP:conf/cvpr/HeZRS16}).
+The word encoding $w$ is obtained with Bi-GRU~\cite{gru}.
+Each word in the question is first embedded as a $200$-dimensional vector, and then the words are fed into a bidirectional GRU.
+The final word encoding $w$ is the hidden vector of Bi-GRU at its corresponding position, and the hidden vector at the end of the question is extracted as question encoding $q$.